cmiltiadis/studioany/content/authors/admin/_index.md

 Constantinos has developed and taught several [original courses](../course) on creative programming, experimental game design and VR development in both academic and extra-academic settings.
 He is also active through transdisciplinary [collaborations](../tag/collaboration), [curatorial works](../category/curatorial), [discursive and artistic event production](../curation), [exhibitions](../tag/exhibition), and [installations](../tag/installation).

-Outside of work, Constantinos is an avid home cook, bedroom guitarist, and exercise enthusiast.
+Outside of work, Constantinos is an avid home cook, guitarist, grappling and exercise enthusiast.

 ---